 Approximately 0.7 miles downstream from the head of Sandia Canyon, a grade control structure has been installed within an existing wetland.
 This wetland is an important historical sediment deposition area, as the highest concentrations of copper in the AU are located within the wetland reach of the canyon.
 A large head cut formed in the lower section of the wetland, resulting in increased sediment migration down canyon.
-The grade control structure, consisting of a series of sheetpile structures designed to reduce flow velocity and increase the width of flow within the watercourse, will stabilize the head cut by facilitating a grade transition from the current elevation of the wetland to the downstream channel.
-The area behind the sheetpile structures was backfilled and wetland vegetation is being established in these areas.
+The grade control structure, consisting of a series of sheetpile structures designed to reduce flow velocity and increase the width of flow within the watercourse, will stabilize the head cut by facilitating a grade transition from the current elevation of the wetland vegetation is being established in these areas.
 A cascading drop pool constructed with rock at the downstream end of the grade control structures serves as a final energy dissipater for the water flow.
 By reducing flow velocity and enhancing the sustainability of the wetland, this grade control structure will stabilize existing soils and enhance future sediment deposition, thereby maintaining hydrologic and geochemical conditions that will minimize the migration of pollutants of concern including copper.